gfgfgsffdg/passwordgenerator/README.md

 ## Features

 - Generate random passwords of desired length.
+- Choose whether to include letters in generated passwords.
 - Choose whether to include numbers in generated passwords.
 - Choose whether to include symbols in generated passwords.